 One of the popular neural networks is the multilayer perceptron.
 The first layer is called the input layer.
 Each node in this layer accepts an input and then passes its output as the input to each node in the next layer.
 Generally, there are no connections between nodes in the same layer.
 The last layer produces the outputs.
 We call the middle part the “hidden layer.”
 These neurons have no connection to the outside (e.g. input or output) and are only activated by nodes in the previous layer.
 One way to think of deep learning is as the technique for learning in neural networks that uses multiple layers of abstraction to solve problems such as image and speech recognition, natural language understanding, sentiment analysis, language translation, and genomics.

 Machine learning is thought of as a subset of AI, whereas deep learning is a specialized type of machine learning.
 Machine learning involves statistical learning that doesn’t know the answers up front.
 Instead, the algorithm will learn using training data, verify the success of its results, and adjust its approach accordingly.
-There are two general classes of machine learning: supervised learning, unsupervised learning, and reinforcement learning.
+There are three general classes of machine learning: supervised learning, unsupervised learning, and reinforcement learning.

 With supervised learning, an algorithm uses a labeled dataset to infer the desired results.
 A label is the data item you’re trying to predict.
 This process can require a large volume of data and resources since the data needs to be labeled manually.